drbean/curriculum/correspondence/tone/slides.md

 ## Improving the tone

-Rewrite the 4 sentences on p93 to make them less negative, less unwelcome, without changing the meaning.

-Don't APOLOGIZE.
-Use good expressions to make a good impression.
+Write or find 2 sentences one which is more negative and one which is less negative, less unwelcome, but which has the same meaning.
+Say which of the 4 approaches your 2 example sentences follow.

+For example,

+	"You failed this course."
+	"You will have the opportunity to take this class again with me next year."
+	1. Choose the positive, avoid the negative

 Look at the 4 approaches on 10-2, p86